nationalarchives/tna-frontend-toolkit/CONTRIBUTING.md

 # Contributions

-## 1.0 Philosophy
+## 1 Philosophy

 The National Archives’ Digital Services frontend design and development mission is to:

 - deliver **high quality**, **inclusive** and **maintainable** digital services, whilst;
 - achieving a good balance between **innovation** and **effective use** of our capability;
-- and therefore, giving our millions of users an **engaging**, **useful** and **satisfying** experience while using our services.
+- and therefore, providing an **engaging**, **useful** and **satisfying** experience for our millions of users.

-## 2.0 Principles
+## 2 Principles

 ### 2.1 User-centred approach

-An evidence base approach focusing on the users and their needs at each phase of the design and development life-cycle.
+An evidence-based approach focusing on the users and their needs at each phase of the design and development life-cycle.

 ### 2.2 Inclusivity

-Technology, infrastructure and systems must be accessible for all users conforming to WCAG 2.1 - level Double-A. Accessible design principles; perceivable, operable, understandable and robust.
+Technology, infrastructure and systems must be accessible for all users conforming to WCAG 2.1 level AA.

 ### 2.3 Progressive enhancement

-Progressive enhancement provides core content, functionality and compatibility without JavaScript or CSS across browsers and devices to ensure stability.
+Progressive enhancement ensures core content and functionality are delivered through HTML alone with no reliance upon CSS or JavaScript.

 ### 2.4 A component/modular approach